YogeshMoradiya/raindrop_animated_splash_screen/README.md

 ## ✨ Features

 ✅ Raindrop falling animation.
-✅ Configurable color and text.
+✅ Configurable color and textStyle.
 ✅ Auto navigate to next screen.
-✅ change background color.
 ✅ Lightweight and easy to use.

 ---
 ## How to use it ?